uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 * The purpose of the area in box 2 is to allow the user to manually change the EAST settings
 * The purpose of the area in box 3 is to allow the user to manually alter the tesseract preprocessing
 * The purpose of the area in box 4 is to allow the user to change the tesseract operating mode and language
-* The area in box 5 will contain the detected text
+* The area in box 5 will contain the detected text after running the analysis

 We will now walk you through an exemplary user session of this application: